 How Much is Owed by Whom, to Whom?

 This is the final reckoning of which parties were at fault and what is owed in terms of damages.
-Often, if you’re the victim of a commercial truck wreck or you have lost someone in a crash, the trucking company’s insurance firm will approach you early on with a settlement offer, contact an accidental death lawyer in Houston, TX to defend your case in court to receive the compensation you deserve.
+Often, if you’re the victim of a commercial truck wreck or you have lost someone in a crash, the trucking company’s insurance firm will approach you early on with a settlement offer, contact an accidental death lawyer in West Houston to defend your case in court to receive the compensation you deserve.

 You should not accept this offer without consulting with the Stephens Law Firm.
 In the unlikely event that it’s a reasonable sum, we will be able to confirm this for you.
 More likely, you are being offered a negligible sum.
 In that case, we are here to take on your case and get you a settlement that reflects your losses.

 Call an Experienced Truck Accident Lawyers in West Houston

 The Stephens Law Firm understands how to face this pressure and get you a proportional settlement to your losses.
-Joe Stephens, a Houston big rig injury law firm, has three decades of experience fighting to get injured parties the settlement they deserve.
+Joe Stephens, a West Houston big rig injury law firm, has three decades of experience fighting to get injured parties the settlement they deserve.

 If your life, or that of a loved one, has been affected by a commercial truck accident, contact the Stephens Law Firm.
 We will take time to understand how a commercial truck accident has affected your life and calculate how much you should be compensated.